SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/simple/README.md

-# Example: Basic Cloud Slurm Cluster
+# Example: Simple Cloud Slurm Cluster

 This example creates a slurm cluster capable of bursting out multiple compute nodes from a pre-configured partition.
 A set of firewall rules will be created